QubitPi/management-blogs/docs/_posts/2022-09-02-arango-aql.md

   1. **vertex** (object): the current vertex in a traversal
   2. **edge** (object, _optional_): the current edge in a traversal
   3. **path** (object, _optional_): the current path with two members:
-    1. vertices: an array of all vertices on this path
+     a. vertices: an array of all vertices on this path
-    2. edges: an array of all edges on this path
+     b. edges: an array of all edges on this path
 * `IN min..max`: the minimal and maximal depth for the traversal:
   1. **min** (number, _optional_): edges and vertices returned by this query will start at the traversal depth of _min_ (thus edges and vertices below will not be returned).
 If not specified, it defaults to 1.
 The minimal possible